i2r-simmc/i2r-simmc-2021/subtask_134/README.md

 data/preprocess/output_1_3_4_input_response_meta
 ```

-To train our models, we create a new folder with the input is only of context and output is the combined string of Sub-Task 1,3,4.
+To train our models, we create a new folder with the input is only of context (predict files from `data/preprocess/response_only`) and output is the combined string of Sub-Task 1,3,4 (target files from `data/preprocess/output_1_3_4_input_response_meta`).
 That results the following folder

 ```